 Have you experienced a pregnancy loss through miscarriage?
-Here’s a few suggestions for coping with the emotions you may be experiencing:
+Here are a few suggestions for coping with the emotions you may be experiencing:

 Share Your Story